K0rdent/docs/docs/usage/create-multiclusterservice.md

 >   . . .
 > ```

-> NOTE: See [Deploy beach-head Services using Managed Cluster](deploy-services-clusterdeployment.md) for how to use beach-head services with ClusterDeployment.
+> NOTE: See [Deploy beach-head Services using Cluster Deployment](deploy-services-clusterdeployment.md) for how to use beach-head services with ClusterDeployment.

 Now the following `global-ingress` MultiClusterService object is created with the following spec: